Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization

-The rest of the manuscript is organized as follows.
-In Section~\ref{sec:background}, we give some background information on probabilistic forecasting and conditional generative models.
-Next, in Section~\ref{sec:scores}, we review Scoring Rules and introduce those we will use in our method.
-In Section~\ref{sec:main}, we formalize the training objective and algorithm to perform probabilistic forecasting with SRs.
-Subsequently, we discuss some related works in Section~\ref{sec:related_works} and show some simulation results in Section~\ref{sec:simulations}.
-We conclude in Section~\ref{sec:conclusions} mentioning future improvements and open questions.
+The rest of the paper is organized as follows.
+In Sec.~\ref{sec:background}, we discuss how the adversarial framework is obtained from a divergence minimization setup and overview the scoring rules training formulation for independent data, which was considered in previous works.
+In Sec.~\ref{sec:main}, which contains the main contributions of our work, we give our training objective for probabilistic forecasting, show its consistency and discuss SRs for spatial data.
+We discuss some related works in Sec.~\ref{sec:related_works} and show simulation results in Sec.~\ref{sec:simulations}.
+We conclude in Sec.~\ref{sec:conclusions}.